2027 수능특강 영어독해연습 8강 변형문제

 With human consciousness we ____ least know what it is from our own personal experience and we also have the advantage of being able to use language to ask other people what their conscious experiences are like.

-If ____ could identify the characteristic 'signature' of consciousness in our own brains, then it might be possible to look for similar signatures in the brains of animals that cannot tell us in words what they are feeling.
+If we ____ identify the characteristic 'signature' of consciousness in our own brains, then it might be possible to look for similar signatures in the brains of animals that cannot tell us in words what they are feeling.

 Exercise 12 유기 화학의 실생활 속 중요성

-In fact, our bodies are constructed mostly from organic compounds (DNA, RNA, proteins, etc.) whose behavior and function are determined by principles such as molecular structure, bonding, and reactivity ― all central ____ organic chemistry.
+In fact, our bodies are constructed mostly from organic compounds (DNA, RNA, proteins, etc.) whose behavior and ____ are determined by principles such as molecular structure, bonding, and reactivity ― all central to organic chemistry.

 2027 수능특강 영독연 8강 한줄 해석